ivantcholakov/starter-public-edition-3/README.md

 $this->parse_i18n = TRUE // or FALSE
 ```

-Parsing of <i18n> tags is done on the final output buffer only when the
+Parsing of <i18n> tags is done on the final output buffer only when
 the MIME-type is 'text/html'.

 License Information